MakeHub-tw/FreaksTimer/README.md

 - sketch_dec07a -- This is the original firmware sketch comes with the device.
 You must compile it with the specific r11 version of TimerOne library. (could be downloaded here: https://code.google.com/archive/p/arduino-timerone/downloads)

 - PromodoroTimer -- MakeHub completely rewrote the whole firwmare sketch with better coding technique.
 Now it's shorter and clear for further improvements.
-Perfect to work as a pomodoro timer used with [Pomodoro Technique](http://pomodorotechnique.com)
+Perfect to work as a pomodoro timer used with the [Pomodoro Technique](http://pomodorotechnique.com)